 - Not drink alcohol the night before your surgery

-Liquid Silicone Removal FAQs
+Is My Liquid Silicone Removal Painful?

 The silicone used in a silicone breast implant is a gel substance encased in a solid silicone shell.
 This gel cannot move freely through the body or integrate with healthy tissue.